simpleforce/simpleforce/README.md

 	 	fmt.Println(attrs.Type)    // "Case"
 		fmt.Println(attrs.URL)     // "/services/data/v43.0/case/__ID__"
 	}

-	// Linked objects can be accessed with the `SObjectField` method. userObj := obj.SObjectField("User", "CreatedById")
-	if userObj == nil {
-		log.Fatal(`Object doesn't exist, or field "CreatedById" is invalid`) }

-	// Linked objects returned normally contains the type and ID field only.
-A `Get` operation is needed to
-	// retrieve all the information of linked objects. fmt.Println(userObj.StringField("Name"))    // FAIL: fields are not populated.

-	// If an SObject instance already has an ID (e.g. linked object), `Get` can retrieve the object directly without
-	// parameter.
-	userObj, err = userObj.Get()
-	if err != nil {
-		log.Fatal(err)
-	}
-	fmt.Println(userObj.StringField("Name"))    // SUCCESS: returns the name of the user.

 	// For Update(), start with a blank SObject.
-	// Set "Id" with an existing ID and any updated fields. err = client.SObject("Contact").									// Create an empty object of type "Contact".
+	// Set "Id" with an existing ID and any updated fields. contractObj := NewSObject("Contract").
-		Set("Id", "__ID__").											// Set the Id to an existing Contact ID.
+		SetID("<some sobject ID">).										// Set the Id to an existing Contact ID.
-		Set("FirstName", "New Name").									// Set any updated fields.
+		Set("FirstName", "New Name")									// Set any updated fields.

-		Update()														// Update the record on Salesforce server. if err != nil {
+	err = client.UpdateSObject(contractObj)								// Update the record on Salesforce server. if err != nil {
 		log.Fatal(err)

-	// Many SObject methods return the instance of the SObject, allowing chained access and operations to the
-	// object.
-In the following example, all methods, except "Delete", returns *SObject so that the next method
-	// can be invoked on the returned value directly.
-	//
-	// Delete() methods returns `error` instead, as Delete is supposed to delete the record from the server. err := client.SObject("Case").                               		// Create an empty object of type "Case" Set("Subject", "Case created by simpleforce").              // Set the "Subject" field.
-	        Set("Comments", "Case commented by simpleforce").           // Set the "Comments" field.
-    		Create().                                                   // Create the record on Salesforce server.
-    		Get().                                                      // Refresh the fields from Salesforce server.
+	caseObj := NewSObject("Case").SetID("<some sobject ID">)
-    		Delete()                                                    // Delete the record from Salesforce server. if err != nil {
+	err = client.DeleteSObject(caseObj)                                                    // Delete the record from Salesforce server. if err != nil {
 		log.Fatal(err)
 	}